 What do children learn about in Year 3?

-Many pupils will study the Stone Age, the ancient worlds of the Romans, Ancient Greeks and Egyptians; and in science, minibeasts, rocks, earthquakes & volcanoes, light, sound, healthy eating and the human body are often taught as topics in lessons.
+Many classes will study the Stone Age, the ancient worlds of the Romans, Ancient Greeks and Egyptians; and in science, minibeasts, rocks, earthquakes & volcanoes, light, sound, healthy eating and the human body are often taught as topics in lessons.
 Children will begin to plan and build projects in design and create artwork using different techniques and media.
 In maths, they will be introduced to geometry and data, including different shapes, areas and perimeters, collecting data and creating simple graphs and charts.
 Developing personalised Year 3 booklists that explore these topics can help boost your child’s confidence and learning at school.

 Can a 7-year-old read Harry Potter?